MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Step 4: Running the R script
 ----------------------------

-The script and associated files with the script can be downloaded `here<link TODO>`.
+The script and associated files can be downloaded `here<r-scripts/spectral-R-demo.zip>`.
 This script estimates spectral features in R (Reidy, 2015).

 In order to get this script running on your computer, you will have to make a few minor edits once you have extracted the ZIP file.